 | Secure backup systems | Prevent data loss and enhance compliance |

-How technology enhances efficiency and accuracy?
+How Technology enhances efficiency and accuracy?

 Digital tools allow accountants to perform daily bookkeeping without manual input.
 AI and machine learning systems categorize transactions automatically and provide suggestions.